 This service is targeted at young people who are aged between ten and twenty-one and who have additional/multiple needs, are in need of immediate care and protection, looked after, or a care-leaver.
 It is considered to be a 'typical' service model.
 The costs below have been compiled in collaboration with a national children's charity.
-All costs have been uprated from 2016/2017 to 2018/2019 levels using the PSS inflators.
+All costs have been uprated from 2016/2017 to 2019/2020 levels using the PSS inflators.

-Costs and unit estimation 2018/2019 value Notes (for further clarification see Commentary) A.Wages/salary £91,864 per year The service comprises two senior advocates (one whom specialises in disability) working 30 hours per week, an advocate working 21 hours per week and a trainee advocate working 30 hours a week.
+Costs and unit estimation 2019/2020 Notes (for further clarification see Commentary) value A.Wages/salary £101,258 per year The service comprises two senior advocates (one whom specialises in disability) working 30 hours per week, an advocate working 21 hours per week and a trainee advocate working 30 hours a week.
 There is also a sessional advocate who works 12 additional hours per week.
-B. Salary oncosts £19,496 per year Employer's national insurance is included plus 13.75 per cent of salary for employer's contribution to superannuation.
+B. Salary oncosts £19,928 per year Employer's national insurance is included plus 13.75 per cent of salary for employer's contribution to superannuation.
 C. Overheads Management/administration £36,275 per year This includes a services manager (21 hours per week) and an administrative assistant (18 hours per week).
-Direct overheads £3,807 per year This includes rent, utilities, venue hire Indirect overheads £18,125 per year Indirect overheads form 16 per cent of salary plus oncosts.
+Direct overheads £3,936 per year This includes rent, utilities, venue hire Indirect overheads £18,741 per year Indirect overheads form 16 per cent of salary plus oncosts.
 This includes the finance, central management and human resources function.
-D. Qualifications No costs available E. Training £3,695 per year A standard allowance of £500 per head is provided for training.
+D. Qualifications No costs available E. Training £3,821 per year A standard allowance of £500 per head is provided for training.
 The majority of training is run in-house via e-learning portals that the national children's charity have either developed in-house or have made available through partnerships with external suppliers.
-F. Capital overheads £20,883 per year This includes an amount of £2,984 per head for equipment and buildings owned by the national children's charity.
-G. Travel £5,279 per year This is as per budget for a 'typical' advocacy service.
+F. Capital overheads £21,140 per year This includes an amount of £3,020 per head for equipment and buildings owned by the national children's charity.
+G. Travel £5,458 per year This is as per budget for a 'typical' advocacy service.
 Working time 41 weeks per year 37.5 hours per week Unit costs are based on 5043 working hours.
 Ratio of direct to indirect time on client-related work 1:0.94 2600 hours of client related time is assumed each year.
 Caseload 20 20 young people per 1 FTE advocate.
 Time per case 10 hours On average, advocates spend 10 hours per case: 85 per cent of cases require 10 hours or less face-to-face time.
-Unit costs available 2018/201 9 Average cost per working hou f £40, average cost p er client-related hour £77.
-Average cost per advocacy intervention £767.
+Unit costs available 2019/202 0 Average cost per working hou r £40, average cost p er client-related hour £787.
+Average cost per advocacy intervention £782.

-^{} as estimated by the provider organisation
+\ as estimated by the provider organisation